Secure Your Business Against Crime

 Is Your Business A Target For Crime?

 It's a fact, the threat of crime is part of doing business.
-No business is immune from the growing menace of burglary, robbery, shoplifting, personal assaults, internal thefts, check forgery, and computer and credit card fraud.
+No business is immune from the growing menace of burglary, robbery, shoplifting, personal assaults, internal thefts, check forgery, computer fraud, and credit card fraud.
 Studies have shown that at least 30% of all small business failures are the result of losses from crime.
-Hardest hit of all are retail businesses, but statistics show that All small businesses suffer devastating effects from crime.
+Hardest hit are retail businesses, but statistics show that all businesses suffer devastating effects from crime.

 As a business owner, you are often told that the responsibility to prevent external and internal theft lies squarely with you.
 But what, exactly, can you do to create a safe, secure environment for your employees and your business?
 First when you start a Business Watch program in your area, block, or shopping mall, you will take an important step.
 Neighboring businesses working with the West Valley City Police Department can establish and support a network that works.
 This will make your business community an attractive and safe place to work and shop.